 One of the most despicable practices associated with religion is the religious indoctrination of young children.
 This is an inexcusable form of child abuse, likely to cause long-term psychological and social harm, and should be prohibited in law.

 It must be mentioned up front that a significant objection to opposing religion is that for many people religion is exceedingly precious, and consequently disrespecting their beliefs suggests lack of consideration.
 In particular, for those religious people who are sick, elderly or deeply troubled, their faith may be their last hope, and to attempt to destroy that hope would seem to be shamefully heartless.
+Moreover there must be millions of folk who would fall to pieces if they stopped praying and performing those rituals they believe to be indispensable.
 Although the view expressed here is that all religions are false and absurd and that the adverse effects of religion completely outweigh the benefits, all the same it is obviously necessary to direct one’s criticisms with understanding and discretion.
 In the internet environment this is virtually impossible, but I doubt whether this webpage will be read by the “wrong” people.
 In fact I have some doubt as to whether it will catch the eye of any of the intended readership either!
 This "target audience" undoubtedly includes many who greatly value their religion, for unfortunately there is a point at which tolerance and consideration must end, regardless of the possibility of hurting feelings.

 The concepts of truth and integrity are central to science, ethics and all the primary activities of daily living.
 Truth comprises mainly everyday objective facts*, and meaningful explanations and ideas which are wholly consistent with these facts and which have calculable effects in the real world.
 Integrity refers to our willingness to recognise truths, to repel garbage, to think and behave consistently and to live in tune with reality.
 Lack of integrity implies self-betrayal and delusion (for a good example see Creationism notes).
 There are clear criteria of truth, and there is ample justification for the claim that religion is the chief enemy of both truth and integrity.